Fyeo-Labs/cosmic-nft-docs/minting-hook.md

 # Hook for minting

+## Triggers
+This should be triggered when a payment is received in a wallet with a specific parameter called `CosmicMinting`

 ## Inputs

-`URIToken`: String - Token to be minted
+`URIToken`: String - Token to be minted \

-`IssuerAddress`: String - Address who is issuing the token
+`IssuerAddress`: String - Address who is issuing the token \

-`DestinationAddress`: String - Address who would own the token
+`DestinationAddress`: String - Address who would own the token \

 ## Output

-`NFTId`: String
+`NFTId`: String\
 `TxnId`: String

 ## Implementation details